dtm2451/dittoSeq/README.md

 A set of functions built to enable analysis and visualization of single-cell and bulk RNA-sequencing data by novice, experienced, and color blind coders

-**This branch contains an older version of dittoSeq, retained to enable backwards compatibility.
+## This branch contains an older version of dittoSeq, retained only to enable backwards compatibility.
 Many new features have been added since.
-READMEs and vignettes are a bit out of date.**
+READMEs and vignettes are a bit out of date.
+Code is nolonger maintained regularly.**

 ```
 # To install from this branch, use: